Wollongong Coastal Management Program

 Crushing lack of foresight and memory

-by Ten thousand tonnes of sense, almost 2 years ago
+by Ten thousand tonnes of sense, over 2 years ago

 I recently saw that blown sand from the recently cleared port kembla beach crushed the surf clubs own shed under tonnes of sand.
 I guess the surf club members didn't want to listen to the councils dune care staff about the importance if the spinifex and dune vegetation.
 They wanted to listen to the green wash group, beach care illawarra.
 They have some cherry picked paragraphs from science papers, and borrow drawings from dune vegetation texts to try and give their lack if science credibility the appearance of ligitimacy.